intuition-dev/INTUITION2/PERSPECTIVES/REFERENCE.md

 # "exMeta" example admin app reference

 - admin.yaml:
-edit password, mount point and where the pages are
+Edit password, mount point and where the pages are.

 - Customize pages, it is supposed to be bespoke.